andreyorst/fzf.kak/README.md

 * `fzf_hg_command`

 Other VCS are not supported officially.
 Open a feature request if you want some unsupported VCS to be included.
-You also can change one of options to contain your vcs command, and use this command explicitly from vcs submode.
+You also can change one of options to contain your VCS command, and use this command explicitly from VCS sub-mode.

 #### ctags
 It is also possible to add parameters to ctags search executable. like `sort -u` and others: